A Detailed Guide to Attending the Holy Mass at Sagrada Familia

 Attending the Sagrada Familia Mass

-Where is Mass Held at Sagrada Familia?
+Where is Mass at Sagrada Familia held?

 Mass at Sagrada Familia

-Sagrada Familia Mass Timings
+Sagrada Familia Mass times

 • International Masses: Every Sunday at 9 AM.